JeffersonLab/rfwtools/docsrc/source/index.rst

 Workflow Using DataSet and WindowedExamples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is very similar to the above, except that now we are using WindowedExamples and everything that comes with it
+This is very similar to the above, except that now we are using WindowedExamples and everything that comes with it.
+Please note that this is one of two ways to get "windowed" data.
+The other is to use the
+rfwtools.extractor.window_extractor method (see rfwtools.extractor.windowing for details).

 ::

    from rfwtools.data_set import DataSet